marxtrader/alexa-study-skill/README.md

 ## NOTE
 #### Alexa requires node version 8.2 or less.
 I suggest using node version manager (nvm) to toggle between versions of node durring development

 ### Install Node and Git on your windows box.
-There are installers for node nvm mysql and git.
+There are installers for node nvm mysql and git. just search google.

 #### I have included credentials for a database I have set up on the web host.
 Feel free to use the creds included untill you get around to installing your own mysql server.
 Or I migrate from mysql to dynamo for object storage.

 ### Alexa Skill and React UI for creating a study aide for html and css